Tarek-Ma/Analyzing-a-pcap-file-with-Wireshark/README.md

 Let's analyze these 2 files.
 To export HTTP files with Wireshark we go to -> File -> Export objects -> HTTP.

-We calculated the hash of the first file and we analyzed it with Virustotal.
+We calculated the hash of the first file and we checked it with Virustotal.
 The result shows this file is malicious.

 ![](https://i.postimg.cc/g2FC8Z7P/wireshark5.png)